-To control backups externally, Jungle Disk supports command line controls on our Desktop and Workgroup Editions.
+To control backups externally, Jungle Disk supports command line controls on our Desktop and Workgroup Editions (not Server Edition).
 These controls can be use with items like Windows Scheduled Tasks, cron, etc. to launch Jungle Disk when a backup needs to occur.

 The following command line options that can be processed on application startup: